 Having milk makin’ boobs and a cute and hungry baby is great and all but having the right breastfeeding accessories on-hand is even more amazing!
 Breastfeeding is natural, yes, but it can also be very challenging.

-Preparing yourself ahead of time will definitely make for an easier and more comfortable experience for both you and the babes.
+Preparing yourself ahead of time will definitely make for a much more comfortable experience and it will be much easier for you to navigate your way out of all the crazy things you may encounter while breastfeeding.

 **This post contains affiliate links.
 For my full disclosure policy click here.